JiashengYan/CarND-Term1-P4/README.md

 * Saturation & Value Filter
 * Lightness Sobel X & -Lightness Sobel y Filter

-In order to get a accurate and stable lane detection, the filter was designed as following:
+In order to get an accurate and stable lane detection, the filter was designed as following:
 ~~~
 (HSL-Saturation Filter & HSL-Saturation Sobel X Filter) or (HSV-Value Filter & HSL-Lightness Sobel X Filter) or ( Lightness Sobel X & not(Lightness Sobel y Filter)) or (HSV-Value Filter & HSL-Saturation Filter)
 ~~~